The current Habanos S.A. portfolio consists of 27 brands, grouped by availability and marketing strategy.

 2001 Tabacuba formed and takes over from Cubatabaco as the manufacturing arm of Habanos S.A.
 Internacional Cubana de Tabacos S.A. formed to manufacture & promote the Guantanamera brand and the various brands of mini cigars (mini, club, & puritos).

 2007 Altadis (a French-Spanish company) has accepts a bid of €50 a share from Britain’s Imperial Tobacco (valuing the company at €12.6 billion, for its 252,436,856 shares).
 Altadis holds a 50% share of Habanos SA.
 Fidel Castro's illness triggers speculation of the end of the US embargo.
 This, combined with the pending merger, raises concerns among collectors regarding supply, quality and pricing of Cuban cigars.

 2008 The final sale/transfer of Altadis to BIT finalised.
-Castro announces his retirement as President of the Council of State, and Commander-in-Chief.
+Fidel Castro announces his retirement as President of the Council of State, and Commander-in-Chief.
 He remains leader of the Cuban Communist Party.
 His brother, Raúl Castro, assumes the presidency and implements various reforms in Cuba.

 2010 Major figures in the Cuban cigar industry are arrested for alleged corruption.
-Although these allegations are never proven, it nonetheless results in a shakeup of the Cuban side of Habanos S.A.
-Cigar quality was observed to improve somewhat in the years following this period.
+Although these allegations are never proven, it nonetheless results in a shakeup of the leadership of the Cuban side of Habanos S.A.

 2019 Imperial Brands plc (Imperial Tobacco had renamed in 2016) announces that it is seeking bidders for its premium tobacco business, including its 50% stake in Habanos S.A.

 Significant Cuban Cigar Events